laurent22/joplin/readme/gsoc2021/index.md

 Do not worry, the timeline from Google reserves a lot of time for bonding periods so use that time wisely.
 Good communication is key.
 To allow us to respond quickly tag your questions with `#gsoc-2021`.

 You should plan to communicate with your team several times per week, and formally report progress and plans weekly.
-You are free to chose the format, it can be an sophisticated online document or simple continuous blog on GitHub.
+You are free to choose the format, it can be a sophisticated online document or simple continuous blog on GitHub.

 Moreover, we require that you come to clear agreement on how to commit, test and build.